skupperproject/skupper-docs/input/nonkube/site.md

    origin-oauth-proxy      4.14.0
    ```

-## Creating a simple site using the CLI on Kubernetes/OpenShift
+## Creating a simple site using the CLI on Linux

 **Prerequisites**

 * The `skupper` CLI is installed.

-* The Skupper controller is running on the Kubernetes/OpenShift cluster you are running or you are running on a platform.
+.Procedure

-1. Set the `SKUPPER_PLATFORM` for your site if you are not using Kubernetes/OpenShift:
+1. Set the `SKUPPER_PLATFORM` for type of site you want to install:

-   * `kubernetes` - default
    * `podman`
    * `docker`
    * `linux`